 The new watch ditches the rotating steering-wheel-style disks of the original in favor of more traditional indicators that, with their thin polished hands and high-contrast, easily readable numerals, strongly remind me of instrument gauges on the Bentley Continental grand tourer.

-By the way of speaking of readability, I must note that the new Breitling for Bentley Barnato 42 Midnight Carbon offers superb legibility even in total darkness offering more than enough Superluminova in all the right places.
+By the way of speaking of readability, I must note that the new Barnato 42 Midnight Carbon offers superb legibility even in total darkness offering more than enough Superluminova in all the right places.

 As you can see on the close-up shots of the dial, the luminous substance covers not only the usual hour and minute hands but is also present on the chronograph hands (a 12-hour sub-dial at 6 o’clock and a 30-minute totalizer at 9 o’clock), as well as on the applied hour markers.
 It is also nice to point out that the indices are painted with thin strips of silver-toned Superluminova, which remains almost invisible in broad daylight.

-As for the movement, the original ETA 2892-based Breitling B25B caliber was swapped for a more advanced Breitling 25B movement, which is a chronometer-grade version of the well-known ETA 2892-A2 industry workhorse.
-As usual, the chronometer was officially certified as such by the Swiss-based COSC certification authority.
+As for the movement, the original ETA 2892-based Breitling B25B caliber was swapped for a more advanced Breitling 25B movement, which is a COSC-certified chronometer-grade version of the ETA 2892-A2 industry workhorse.

-The watch will be offered in a limited lot of 1000 numbered pieces.
+The watch will arrive in a limited lot of 1000 numbered pieces.

 Breitling for Bentley Barnato 42 Midnight Carbon Chronograph specification